Business - Associate in Applied Science (AAS) (1516)

 - Browse our advising checksheet (pdf), which is also an excellent tool to help you personalize your course load each term and manage your overall advancement through our programs.

 Yes!
-Although our program is designed to lead you directly into the workforce, there are opportunities available for you to transfer your credits to a four-year institution.
 Our program is designed so you may transfer to a wide variety of four-year colleges and universities with no loss of credit.
 However, each college has its own unique program.
 We encourage you to select a four-year school as soon as possible.
 This will allow you to learn the transfer college’s program requirements so you can take the proper classes at HACC.

 Conveniently YOURS, you can apply anytime online.
 We offer classes in the spring, summer and fall terms.